TysonAndre/pecl-weakreference_bc/README.md

 # The weakreference_bc PECL extension (name TBD)

-**This is a fork of https://pecl.php.net/weakref that provides polyfills for WeakReference/WeakMap**
+**This is a fork of the unmaintained https://pecl.php.net/weakref that changes the API to provide polyfills for WeakReference/WeakMap**

 A weak reference provides a gateway to an object without preventing that object from being collected by the garbage collector (GC).
 It allows to associate